konrad-jamrozik/game/docs/technical.md

 I solved this by a two-step process simulating a "one-time" event:

 1. When the backend call returns it says if game state was updated or not.
-If it was, it sets the `gameStateUpdated` state.
+If it was, it sets the `turnAdvanced` state.
 This will trigger future re-render.
-2. When the re-render happens and sees the `gameStateUpdated` is true, it sets it to false, thus preventing further re-renders thinking that game state updated.
+2. When the re-render happens and sees the `turnAdvanced` is true, it sets it to false, thus preventing further re-renders thinking that game state updated.

 While this solution works it feels clunky.
-I was concerned it introduces extra re-render, but my profiling with `console.log()` to log component rerenders shows that while App.tsc, which owns the state `gameStateUpdated`, indeed re-renders, it happens in the same render done by React, as observed in React profiler.
+I was concerned it introduces extra re-render, but my profiling with `console.log()` to log component rerenders shows that while App.tsc, which owns the state `turnAdvanced`, indeed re-renders, it happens in the same render done by React, as observed in React profiler.
 This is probably caused by the batching: https://react.dev/learn/queueing-a-series-of-state-updates

-Ideally, when the backend API call returns, instead of setting `gameStateUpdated` to true, I could immediately determine if outro dialog needs to be shown and if so, set appropriate state.
+Ideally, when the backend API call returns, instead of setting `turnAdvanced` to true, I could immediately determine if outro dialog needs to be shown and if so, set appropriate state.

 However: normal re-render determines if to show outro dialog based on the react state containing the game session state,